 What gives?
 Could the effects of incorrect exercising perhaps be one of the reasons these people have not been able to lose weight?
 Could the effects of incorrect exercising actually be part of the cause of their weight gain?
 The answer is a huge YES to both questions.

-Before discussing the effects of incorrect exercising, however, let’s define incorrect exercising with respect to setpoint weight.
-Incorrect exercise is any planned physical activity that elevates your heart rate for an extended period.
+Before discussing the effects of incorrect exercising, however, let’s define it with respect to setpoint weight.
+For the purposes of this article, incorrect exercise is any planned physical activity that elevates your heart rate for an extended period.
 Studies show this actually raises your setpoint weight, causing weight gain or inability to lose weight.

 It is unbelievable that we have been fed a lie about how weight loss works.
-It’s incredible that nobody told us how the effects of incorrect exercising can actually cause weight gain.
-It is cruel that hundreds of millions of people who have done what “experts” told them to do — exercise more and eat less — are fat- shamed and guilted and bullied for not being able to lose weight.
+It is incredible that nobody told us how the effects of incorrect exercising could actually cause weight gain.
+It is cruel that hundreds of millions of people who have done what “experts” told them to do — exercise more and eat less — are fat-shamed and guilted and bullied for not being able to lose weight.

 There is no need for you to feel shame and guilt.